 - School Nurses; and

 Types of Emergency Permits

 Vacant Position with an Educational Obligation to Pursue Certification(Type 01)

 A Type 01 permit is requested for a position that will exceed 20 consecutive days in a single assignment when the LEA anticipates future employment for the position.
 Following are examples of qualifying vacancies:

 Long-Term Substitute with No Educational Obligation (Type 04):

 A Type 04 permit is requested for a temporary position that will exceed 20 consecutive days in a single assignment and when future employment in the position is not anticipated by the LEA.
 Following are examples of these types of vacancies:

 CSPG No.14 - Act 97 Waiver of Certification.

 Day-to-Day Substitute (Type 06):

-A Type 06 permit is issued to qualify a person for service as a day-to-day substitute in any certificate area.
-If service exceeds 20 days in a single assignment, a long-term substitute permit (Type 04) is required.
+A Type 06 permit is issued by the Department to qualify a person for service as a day-to-day substitute in any certificate area.
+If service exceeds 20 days for an individual professional or temporary professional employee, a long-term substitute permit (Type 04) is required.
 The 20-day limitation is not cumulative.
 An individual holding this permit may serve for more than one professional or temporary professional employee during a school year.